 When you look at me, do you think, “Hey, he’s a Jack Wills kind of person, and no doubt is an Extra Large”?
 No, me neither.
 Turns out we were both wrong.

-Lured in by gift voucher acquired via one of the PeerIndex perk schemes, I visited a Jack Wills for the first time last week, taking to their Islington store.
+Lured in by gift voucher acquired via one of the PeerIndex perk schemes (social media influencer programs, I thank you), I visited a Jack Wills for the first time last week, taking to their Islington store.

 The partially amputated manikins sitting in bath tubs are a new form of store decoration on me, though one that also rather grew on me once I’d overcome the urge to check outside to see if there was a sign saying “Warning!
 Horror film production in progress”.